kitmikai/delanistudio/README.md

 - Create a folder in your computer
 - cd into the folder you created
-- Clone this repo https://github.com/kitmikai/akan.git in this folder
+- Clone this repo https://github.com/kitmikai/delanistudio.git in this folder
-- cd akan
+- cd delanistudio
 - Open the file index.html in your browser

 ## Built with